MustHash/fuckyourcode.com/README.md

 fuckyourcode.com
 ================

-now with automatic deployments everytime you push!
+now with automatic deployments everytime you push to master!